 - Copy the .pfx file that you originally exported and stored in a safe place to the new computer that needs access to the encrypted files.

-- Double-click the .pfx file which will launch the Certificate Import Wizard and click Next.
+- Double-click the .pfx file to launch the Certificate Import Wizard and click Next.

 - The File to Import screen should already be populated with the .pfx file that you are intending to import.
 If not, browse to the .pfx file that you want to import.
 Click Next.

-- Enter the password that you set for your key during step 10 of the Backup process, and click Next.
-(Don't choose ‘Mark this key as exportable'.
-This makes sure that you still have the only copy of the private key.)
+- Enter the password that you set for your key during step 10 of the backup process, and click Next.
+(Don't choose "Mark this key as exportable."
+This will ensure that you still have the only copy of the private key.)

-- On the Certificate Store screen, click Next to automatically select the certificate store, and click Finish.
+- On the Certificate Store screen, click Next to automatically select the certificate store, then click Finish.